survivejs/webpack-book/manuscript/loading/04_javascript.md

 npm install babel-preset-env --save-dev
 ```

 To make Babel aware of the preset, you need to write a *.babelrc*.
 Given webpack supports ES2015 modules out of the box, you can tell Babel to skip processing them.
-Skipping this step would break webpack's HMR mechanism although the production build would still work.
+Jumping over this step would break webpack's HMR mechanism although the production build would still work.
 You can also constrain the build output to work only in recent versions of Chrome.

 {pagebreak}